 A C3 spinal cord injury results in quadriplegia, which refers to paralysis of the arms, trunk, and legs.

-Depending on the severity of your spinal cord injury, you may be able to move and/or feel sensation below your level of injury.
+Depending on the severity of your spinal cord injury, some survivors may be able to move and/or feel sensation below your level of injury.

-However, in the case of a complete C3 SCI, individuals experience paralysis from the neck down and require full-time caregiver assistance.
+However, in the case of a complete C3 SCI, individuals experience paralysis of the entire body below the neck and require full-time caregiver assistance.

 Consequences of reduced physical activity include:

 Likewise, individuals may initially lose a substantial amount of weight due to decreased bone density and muscle mass.
 However, they may also gain weight if they continue to consume the same amount of food as they did when they were more physically active.